bxlab/cmdb-quantbio/assignments/lab/data_visualization/index.md

 ### Step 1: Visualize characteristics of the RNA-seq data (barplots, line plots, box/violin plots, and histograms)

 Generate the following figures.
 For all figures, label the axes appropriately, provide legends only when necessary, do not place a title or any other elements on the plot itself.
+Use [log axis scales](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xscale.html#matplotlib.axes.Axes.set_xscale) where necessary.

 1. For subject GTEX-113JC, plot the distribution of expression across all 54,592 genes.
-Use a [log scale](https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.set_xscale.html#matplotlib.axes.Axes.set_xscale) if necessary.

 2. Plot the expression distribution of the gene MXD4 in males versus females.